Adam Troy Dunn

 Dunn played a small non-speaking part as a bartender in the 2013 Oscar-nominated film Dallas Buyers Club; a friend and neighbor of producer Joe Newcomb, he was a financial backer of the small-budget movie and visited the set in New Orleans, LA as a result, where Newcomb insisted that a part be found for Dunn.
 As a native Texan and a friend of star Mathew McConaughey, he was a natural for the film set in the Lone Star state in the 1980s.
 When the film was an unexpected critical and popular hit, he was invited to attend the Academy Awards ceremony in early March 2014, missing a few days of spring training.
 On August 5th, he was asked to pitch the 9th inning of a game against the Texas Rangers in which the White Sox were being blown out, 15-0.
-He gave up a run on two hits and a walk, and became the pitcher with the 6th most homers in his career, behind Babe Ruth of course and a few other sluggers who had also made token pitching appearances during their careers.
+He gave up a run on two hits and a walk, and became the pitcher with the 6th most homers in his career, behind Babe Ruth, of course, and a few other sluggers who had also made token pitching appearances during their careers.
 On August 31st, he was traded to the Oakland Athletics in return for minor league pitcher Nolan Sanburn; Dunn took the opportunity to announce that he would be retiring at the end of the season.
 He had a storybook debut with the A's, belting a two-run homer in his first at-bat on September 1st to launch the team to a 6-1 win after the team had been struggling badly since mid-August, falling out of first place in AL West.
 The A's did manage to clinch a postseason slot on the final day of the season, meaning Dunn would get a taste of postseason ball for the first time after 2,001 games.
 However, he was not used when the A's lost the Wild Card Game to the Kansas City Royals in 12 innings.
 He confirmed his retirement the next day.

 - 2001 Topps All-Star Rookie Team